suraj7026/BTDA/README.md

 - **Directory Structure:**

   Data is organized with each class in its own subdirectory.
-    - train_dir: Path to the training images directory.
+    - `train_dir`: Path to the training images directory.
-    - test_dir: Path to the testing images directory.
+    - `test_dir`: Path to the testing images directory.

 - **Generator Application:**